Rules

 - Password and Public Key: Both password-based and SSH key-based authentication are required.

-For the Inbound Authentication Method, choose Password for simplicity, Public Key for enhanced security, Password or Public Key for flexibility, or Password and Public Key for maximum protection through multi-factor authentication.
+For the Inbound Authentication Methods, choose Password for simplicity, Public Key for enhanced security, Password or Public Key for flexibility, or Password and Public Key for maximum protection through multi-factor authentication.
 Your specific environment's security requirements and risk profile should guide your authentication method selection.

 Inbound Authentication Source